alexander-storozhenko/fast-rails/README.md

 YOUR_RUBY_VERSION - desired ruby version (do not forget that ruby version must be equal with project ruby version)

-YOUR_RUBY_VERSION - desired node js version
+YOUR_NODE_VERSION - desired node js version

 this script will install  nessary libraries
  - nodejs